threefoldfoundation/info_sdk/src/5_3bot_sysadmin/3bot_admin.md

 ![](./img/admin_start.png)

-The 3Bot admin panel is a versatile tool to administrate and control processes and activities of the TFGrid SDK.
+The 3Bot admin panel is a versatile tool to administrate and control processes and activities of the TF Grid SDK.

 ### Home